PatJByrne/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

 I now replace the NAs with the average value/interval.
 I prefer for loops for complicated work, as I learned to code on a more general language, and practicing 'apply' won't help in C, Python, or Java.
-Nothing stupider than reinventing the wheel. ('apply' functions aren't faster than for loops, that's a myth based on S)

 ```r